 Historically, networking paradigm shifts have brought new value-propositions to existing products and services, while displacing the competitive equations across industries.
 The intelligent edge converges advanced connectivity, computing power, AI, and IoT into a platform driven model, creatingtoward building s unprecedented growth and monetization possibilities across the value chain.
 Leading enterprises are already innovating with these next-gen digital technologies and edge networking solutions.
 Moving in parallel with the current and continuing data explosion, WiFi 6 and 5G will be key to realizing the value potential of this dataverse.

 Implementing a bespoke edge strategy requires smart orchestration across multiple technology towers, partners, service enablers, and creators.
-At HCL, we are building edge networking solutions, encompassing superior network connectivity, cloud networking, SDN/NFV/SD-WAN, cyber security, real-time analytics, automation, cognitive intelligence, multi-hybrid cloud, enterprise mobility, and microservices-based cloud-native architectures.
+At HCLTech, we are building edge networking solutions, encompassing superior network connectivity, cloud networking, SDN/NFV/SD-WAN, cyber security, real-time analytics, automation, cognitive intelligence, multi-hybrid cloud, enterprise mobility, and microservices-based cloud-native architectures.

 Bring next-generation networking to your enterprise and rewrite the leadership equation in your industry.
 To start today, contact us at email@example.com